swissgrc/docker-azure-pipelines-terraform/README.md

 ## Usage

-This container can be used to run Terraform commands in [Azure Pipelines container jobs].
-For executing Azure command Azure CLI is included as well.
+This image can be used to run Terraform commands in [Azure Pipelines container jobs].
+For executing Azure commands Azure CLI is included as well.

 ### Azure Pipelines Container Job